Skip to content

 • Allied health professionals

 Why Your Perspective Matters: Health providers are on the front lines of medical care and have direct contact with patients.
-Your experiences are critical in shaping practical, patient-centered health solutions.
-Join this group to share your firsthand knowledge of healthcare needs and barriers in rural settings.
+Your experiences are critical in shaping practical, patient-centred health solutions.
+Join this group to share your first hand knowledge of healthcare needs and barriers in rural settings.

 Academics